peter-bread/2023-AIAREnhancedTech/README.md

 - Select a device on the simulator or plug in your physical device
 - Click the play button in the top left

+## User Instructions

+- Contact bn22907@bristol.ac.uk to receive a TestFlight invitation
+- Download TestFlight from the AppStore
+- Once you have TestFlight installed, simply download the latest version of our application from TestFlight.
+This process is similar to downloading any other app from the App Store.
+- After following these steps, the user is able to explore and interact with the latest deployed version of the application.

 ## Project Management Tools